Technical and organizational security measures

 The objective(s):In the event of any security breach of personal data, the effect of the breach is minimized and the stakeholders are promptly informed.
 Measure(s) include(s):

-Ingenico maintains an up-to-date incident response plan that includes responsibilities, how information security events are assessed and classified as incidents and response plans and procedures.
+Worldline maintains an up-to-date incident response plan that includes responsibilities, how information security events are assessed and classified as incidents and response plans and procedures.

-Ingenico logs administrator and user activities at the production data center to provide evidence in the event of an incident.
+Worldline logs administrator and user activities at the production data center to provide evidence in the event of an incident.

 The clocks of all systems at the production data center are synchronized to a reference time source to support time tracking of activities and logs in the event of an incident.

-Ingenico regularly tests its incident response plan and learns from tests and potential incidents to improve the plan.
+Worldline regularly tests its incident response plan and learns from tests and potential incidents to improve the plan.

 Provide a service in alignment with industry rules and regulations.
 Measure(s) include(s):